shakebugs/shake-docs/docs/ios/disable.md

-﻿---
+---
 id: disable
-title: Stopping
+title: Pause
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-This page is about preventing a segment of your users from using Shake.
+This page is about pausing (disabling) Shake invocation and tracking

 ## Introduction
 Let's start with two use cases.